MbinOrg/mbin/docs/02-admin/02-configuration/04-postgresql.md

 # You should *not* increase this value more than max_worker_processes
 max_parallel_workers = 16

-# Preserve acknowledged transactions during a crash.
-Set this to "off" only
-# after deciding that losing recent acknowledged writes is acceptable.
+# Boost transaction speeds and reduce I/O wait for writes (with the risk of losing un-flushed data in case of a crash)
+# If you do not want to take that risk, keep it to: "on".
-synchronous_commit = on
+synchronous_commit = off

-# Keep the default unless a production benchmark demonstrates that a delay
-# improves throughput for your concurrent write workload.
+# Group write commits to combine multiple transactions by a single flush (this is a time delay in μs)
-commit_delay = 0
+commit_delay = 300

 # Increase the checkpoint timeout (time between two checkpoints) to reduce the disk I/O
 # This will significantly reduce the disk I/O and speed-up the write times to disk.
 The only downside is time needed for crash recovery.